creacore-team/event-ts/README.md

 * `eventCtor`

-    Is the class name of you event (this is actually the constructor of you event class - after the application of the decorator event).
-This determine the event to which you subscribe.
+    Class name of you event (this is actually the constructor of you event class - after the application of the decorator event).
+This determines the event to which you subscribe.

 * `id` : Object

-    An object that refer to the link between the event and the callback (the exact type is `ObjectCallbackGeneric` but it should never be used otherwise than an id).
+    Object that refer to the link between the event and the callback (the exact type is `ObjectCallbackGeneric` but it should never be used otherwise than an id).

 * `success` : boolean (__return value__)